 Graduate Study in Public Health

-Students pursuing the Public Health Minor may also be interested in USM’s Master of Public Health program and the Accelerated degree option.
+Students pursuing the Public Health Minor may also be interested in USM's Master of Public Health program and the Accelerated degree option.
 Qualified students may replace up to two undergraduate SBS Public Health courses with graduate-level MPH counterparts.

-For all USM degree students, a total of six courses are required for the Minor for students majoring in degrees other than SBS.
-Students matriculated as SBS majors and wishing to complete the Minor in Public Health must also take four additional SBS courses (in any SBS elective area) beyond the six courses listed below.
+A total of six courses are required for the Minor for students majoring in degrees other than SBS.
+Students matriculated as SBS majors and wishing to complete the Minor in Public Health must also take four additional SBS courses (in any SBS elective area) beyond the six courses listed below:

-- SBS 335 Legal Issues in Health and Human Service
+SBS 335 Legal Issues in Health and Human Services

 SBS 339 Immigration, Ethnicity, and Identity